clomax/portfolio/data/pung.md

 Through this project I learnt:

-* how to use libraries such as SFML and Box2D in the same project while maintaining clean separation of both of their functionality
+* how to use libraries such as SFML and Box2D together, and how physics engines are used in general

 * how to implement an *entity-component-system* that I kept hearing about, together with its pros and cons